-- Edema, which is swelling, usually in your ankles, feet, arms and hands.
-Steroids are often given to lessen this side effect.
+- Swelling of your legs, ankles, and/or feet.
+Steroids are often given to lessen this swelling.

 - Skin and nail changes.
 You may develop a rash or have skin redness and swelling followed by peeling.
-Nail problems may occur such as discoloration, thinning, brittleness, or loss of the nail.
+Nail problems may occur such as changes in nail color, nails becoming thin or brittle, or loss of the nail.
 Steroids are often given to lessen these side effects.

 - Muscle and joint pain

 - Effects on the heart: This drug can weaken the heart and lower heart function.
 Your heart function will be checked as needed.
 You may have trouble catching your breath, mainly during activities.
 You may also have trouble breathing while lying down, and have swelling in your ankles.

 Serious allergic reactions, including anaphylaxis are rare.
 While you are getting this drug in your vein (IV), tell your nurse right away if you have any of these symptoms of an allergic reaction:

 - Trouble catching your breath